 Unlike holiday parties, housewarming parties don’t necessarily require a lot of decoration.
 Since this may be the first time some of your friends and family members see your new home, it’s best to keep things simple.
 Style your house as if you were performing an open house on HGTV.
 Of course, you can make it more personalized and homey!

 Include pictures of you and your family on the walls and your mantel, if you have one.
 Lay out a platter of fruits and veggies on your dining room or kitchen table.
-Set out snacks, drinks, and any food you wish to serve.
+Look into housewarming party recipe ideas so that you can set out the most delicious snacks and drinks for your guests.

 One great tip is to make sure there’s plenty of seating so that everyone who visits has a place to gather if need be.
 You can set out board games or items needed for any party games you wish to host.
 You can also set aside space for any gifts, just in case your friends and family bring them.